ibm-cloud-docs/cloud-object-storage/replication.md

 In order to get started, there are some some prerequisites:

 - You'll need the `Writer` or `Manager` platform role on the source bucket, or a custom role with the appropriate replication actions (such as  `cloud-object-storage.bucket.put_replication`) assigned.
-- You don't need to actually be able to access the destination bucket, but do need to have sufficient platform roles to create new IAM policies that allow the source bucket to write to the destination bucket.
+- You don't need to have access to the destination bucket, but do need to have sufficient platform roles to create new IAM policies that allow the source bucket to write to the destination bucket.
 - Both the source and destination buckets must have versioning enabled.
 - The target bucket must not have a legacy bucket firewall enabled.
 - Objects encrypted using SSE-C cannot be replicated, although managed encryption (SSE-KMS) like Key Protect is fully compatible with replication.